Commodore (Canada)

 Commodore (Cmdre; commodore [cmdre]) is a Canadian Forces rank used by commissioned officers of the Royal Canadian Navy.
-Brigadier-general is the equivalent rank in the Canadian Army and Royal Canadian Air Force.
+Brigadier-general is the equivalent rank in the Canadian Army and the Royal Canadian Air Force.

-It is the lowest general/flag officer rank, senior to a naval Captain (colonel in Canadian Army or Air Force), and junior to a rear admiral (major general).
+It is the lowest flag officer rank, senior to a naval captain (colonel in the Canadian Army and the Royal Canadian Air Force), and junior to a rear admiral (major general in the Canadian Army and the Royal Canadian Air Force).

 Insignia

 A wide gold band with executive curl is displayed on each sleeve of the service dress and mess dress.
 Shoulder boards and rank slip-ons have a single maple leaf, above which is a crossed sabre and baton surmounted by St Edward's Crown.